-Explore the history of figure skating at the Colorado Springs World Figure Skating Hall of Fame Museum!
+Explore the history of figure skating at the Colorado Springs World Figure Skating Hall of Fame Museum.
 Founded in 1976, the museum chronicles the history of figure skating from ancient to modern times.

 Visitors can learn about the most celebrated personalities in figure skating and experience significant moments in figure skating through films and photographs among many more interactive exhibits and activities.
-The science behind figure skating jumps is debunked through informative pieces showing how blades and edges affect the physics behind these gravity defying feats.
+The science behind figure skating jumps is debunked through informative pieces showing how blades and edges affect the physics behind these gravity-defying feats.

 Visitors to the World Figure Skating Hall of Fame Museum can also view the world of figure skating through the art of Andy Warhol and other famous artists, including a piece of work painted using figure skates, by skaters.
 The museum also has a Hall of Fame documenting the people who have made lasting contributions to the sport, both past, and present.

 US figure skating members can enter for free and the museum has a military discount.
 The admissions fee is very affordable and the museum takes about an hour to tour.
-It is a highly recommended attraction to visit, especially for people interested in figure skating as it is well organized, informative and roomy.
+It is a highly recommended attraction to visit, especially for people interested in figure skating as it is well organized, informative, and roomy.

-The museum has two floors with an elevator for access, and has a museum store as is customary for most museum attractions.
-The Colorado Springs World Figure Skating Hall of Fame Museum is open Tuesday through Friday from 10am to 4pm and closed on major holidays.
+The museum has two floors with an elevator for access and has a museum store as is customary for most museum attractions.
+The Colorado Springs World Figure Skating Hall of Fame Museum is open Tuesday through Friday from 10 am to 4 pm and closed on major holidays.

 Address: 20 1st St, Colorado Springs, CO 80906